The Howard Baker MPPA Scholarship

 The Cunningham Award for Service and Professional Promise

-These awards are funded by the earnings from the endowed Millie and Robert Cunningham Fund to advance excellence in public administration and to recognize MPPA students who model academic excellence, exemplary performance in an internship or service learning project, and/or service commitment to a relevant professional organization such as ET-ASPA or the UT-ICMA.
+These awards are funded by the earnings from the endowed Millie and Robert Cunningham Fund to advance excellence in public administration and to recognize MPPA students who model academic excellence, exemplary performance in an internship or service learning project, and/or outstanding service to a relevant professional organization such as ET-ASPA or the UT-ICMA.

 UT MPPA Fellow in Professional Practice